alx01011/comment_remover/README.md

 # comment_remover
-A C and CPP style comment remover, that can be used with any file using this specific comment format
+A C and CPP **FSM** comment remover, that can be used with any file using this specific comment format

 It supports, **multi-line C style comments**, **single line CPP style comments** aswell as **multi-line CPP style comments**.